bulawebops/2_TEWP1020-JavaScript-Programming/README.md

 ---

 Checkpoint 1 (end of Day 10): Build a small data-processing CLI script in pure JS — read an array of objects, filter, sort, and format the output.
 No browser, no TypeScript yet.
-Mirrors Swift's checkpoint 9 approach: prove you know the language before building anything.